eblondel/ol-loadingpanel/README.md

 This module has been initially developed for the needs of the OpenFIGIS [FigisMap](https://github.com/openfigis/FigisMap) project used as web-mapping framework in the FAO Fisheries & Aquaculture [website](http://www.fao.org/fishery/en), principally through the Fisheries Global Information System (FIGIS).

 In comparison to the Loading Panel available with OpenLayers 2, beyond the capacity to display a simple animated GIF, the ol3-loadingpanel allows to provide the actual **layer loading progress**, e.g. by means of a progress bar.
-Depending on the application needs, the plugin is **customizable with loading events** (start, progress, end).
+Depending on the application needs, the plugin is **customizable with loading events listeners** (start, progress, end).

 ## Status